elingerojo/contexter/lib/ctx-plugins/README.md

 - **Mandatory**
 - Receives a `filename`.
 It is the full path to the file including name and extension
 - Returns a callback function with signature `(err, result) => {}`
     - `result` is a `string` or `boolean` indicating whether the plugin should process the given file. `filename`.
-It is a string, it is evaluated as `true` and the string value is used as the target file extension when `render()` is available
+It is a string, it is evaluated as `true` and the string value is used as the target file extension that could be needed for other file process like `render()`

 - Example returning a `string` from `page.js`